signl4/docs/integrations/obsidian/obsidian.md

   print('Error: ' + str(result.status_code))
 ```

-The plugin Code Emitter adds a Run button just after the code.
-You can click this one to run the script and to trigger the SIGNL4 alert.
+The Code Emitter plugin adds a Run button directly below the code block.
+Click this button to run the script and trigger a SIGNL4 alert.

 ### Option 2: Webhook

 The Post Webhook plugin allows you to send HTTP POST requests.
-It provides commands to send the current note (or a selected part of it) via webhook.
+It provides commands to send the current note – or a selected portion of it – via a webhook.
 In the Post Webhook configuration, you can create a new webhook using your SIGNL4 webhook URL.

-Optionally, you can use the Meta Bind or Buttons plugin to display a button that triggers the command and sends the note text as a SIGNL4 alert.
+Optionally, you can use the Meta Bind or Buttons plugin to display a button that triggers the command and sends the note content as a SIGNL4 alert.

 ![Obsidian Alert](obsidian-signl4.png)

 The alert in SIGNL4 might look like this.

 ![SIGNL4 Alert](signl4-alert.png)